 1 clinic is listed in Alexandria, NSW on OTWaitlist.

-1 Alexandria clinic is listed as taking new patients.
-Filter by 'Taking new patients' above to see them.
+1 Alexandria clinic is listed as taking new clients.
+Filter by 'Taking new clients' above to see them.

-Of the 1 listed Alexandria clinics, none have confirmed NDIS-aware support on their listing.
-Always check directly with the clinic.
+Of the 1 listed Alexandria clinics, none currently list NDIS funding on their profile.
+It's always worth checking directly with the clinic.

 How fresh is this Alexandria availability data?